 Bachelor of Science degree (or higher) in another appropriate related major (i.e. Biology, Chemistry, etc.)

-If an applicant is currently enrolled at a regionally accredited institution and is scheduled to complete a degree prior to the anticipated enrollment at ADU’s DNAP program, he or she must provide a current transcript prior to an admission interview, and then provide a final official transcript upon completion of the degree and prior to enrollment.
+If an applicant is currently enrolled at a regionally accredited institution and is scheduled to complete a degree prior to the anticipated enrollment at AHU’s DNAP program, he or she must provide a current transcript prior to an admission interview, and then provide a final official transcript upon completion of the degree and prior to enrollment.

 STAT 215 Elementary Statistics (or equivalent; at least 3 credits), with a grade of B or better, within 10 years prior to application deadline

-Chemistry – a Chemistry course (at least 3 credits), with a grade of B or better, within 10 years prior to application deadline, and completion of
+Chemistry - a Chemistry course (at least 3 credits), with a grade of B or better, within 10 years prior to application deadline, and subsequently, completion of

-Refer to the ADU academic catalog.
 If an applicant is currently enrolled in any course at a regionally accredited institution at which he or she has previously taken any other courses, he or she must provide an updated transcript prior to an admission interview and then provide an official transcript upon completion of the course and prior to enrollment.

 Present a minimum cumulative grade point average, inclusive of both undergraduate and graduate coursework, of 3.00 on a 4.00 scale.

 Submit an official copy of a satisfactory score on the Graduate Record Examination (GRE) taken within the last 5 years.
-GRE scores on college transcripts are also acceptable.The program requires that one official copy of the GRE scores be sent directly from the Education Testing Service (ETS) to ADU's NursingCAS code - 1951.
+GRE scores on college transcripts are also acceptable.The program requires that one official copy of the GRE scores be sent directly from the Education Testing Service (ETS) to AHU's NursingCAS code - 1951.
 The GRE requirement may be waived for applicants who have earned a prior graduate degree.
 The MAT is not accepted.

 What is a competitive GRE score?
 What is the minimum?